Waeoo/Project1/README.md

 ### Color Scheme

 - Described color scheme for `#e84610`, `#006d35`, `#ffffff`, `red`, `black`.
-- Colors used for this project initally stem from the Adaptogens book and also from color tools to match eachother.
+- Colors used for this project initally stem from the Adaptogens book and also from color tools [Color Tool](https://material.io/) to match eachother.

 ### Typography